March 21, 2023

 Terrestrial lidar is captured from sensors at ground level.
 In this top-down view of a city block, you can see empty holes where the sensor was placed.
 This type of data collection is denser and differently structured than aerial lidar, which impacts which method should be used for classification.

-Technically, if you’re interested in doing this the hard way, power poles can also be classified in the original segmentation tool.
-Most of the options and settings are there.
+Technically, if you’re interested in doing this the hard way, power poles can also be classified in the manual Geometric Segmentation tool.
+This lets you tweak individual settings.
 Cylinders/poles have a specific curvature value, among other attributes.
-The benefit of using this new option instead is that the settings are already tailored to look for pole structures.
+The pole in the first image worked well with a Minimum Cluster value of 10 and a Standard Deviation of 3.
+The benefit of using the Max Likelihood method instead is that the settings are already tailored to look for pole structures.
 It also includes the ability to filter by pole diameter and automatically filter by height to weed out other cylindrical objects that are not poles.
-More information on how segmentation works, in general, can be found here
+More information on how segmentation works, in general, can be found here.

 Settings Tips